priyankjain/2016-Purdue-Ironhack-Tutorials/Google-Maps-Tutorial.md

 # Google Maps Tutorial

-  This tutorial shows you how to add a simple Google map to a web page.
-It suits people with beginner or intermediate knowledge of HTML and CSS, and a little knowledge of JavaScript.
-For an advanced guide to creating maps, read the [Google Maps Javascript API developer's guide](https://developers.google.com/maps/documentation/javascript/tutorial).
+####  This tutorial shows you how to add a simple Google map to a web page.
+We'll create a map marking the location of Purdue University.For an advanced guide to creating maps, read the [Google Maps Javascript API developer's guide](https://developers.google.com/maps/documentation/javascript/tutorial).
----

 ### 1. Create an HTML page

-   Create a html containing simple html with a `div` for holding the map.
-We give that `div` id of `map`.
+   Create a html containing simple with a `div` element for holding the map.
+We give the element's id attribute a value of `map`.
 We also specify width, height and background color for `#map` element.

 ```html
 <!DOCTYPE html>